 Verify

-Use a single EVPN controller with explicit Peers (no SDN Fabric), and separate BGP controllers on your exit nodes for the VyOS eBGP peering.
+Use a single EVPN controller with explicit peers (no SDN Fabric), and separate BGP controllers on your exit nodes for the VyOS eBGP sessions.

-Open the Proxmox Admin web UI.
-Navigate to Datacenter > SDN > Options → Controllers → Add → EVPN
+Open the Proxmox web UI and navigate to Datacenter → SDN → Options → Controllers → Add → EVPN.

 Add BGP controllers for the VyOS edge (eBGP) on your exit node(s)